-Until late 20th Century, people who experienced trouble with fertility had to resign or turn to adoption if they wanted to become parents.
+Until the end of the 20th century, people with fertility problems had to resign themselves or resort to adoption if they wanted to start a family.

-The success of the first IVF cycle led to the development of the set of techniques that are now commonly known as assisted reproduction.
+The success of this first IVF opened the door to the whole range of techniques we know today as assisted reproduction.

 - Male infertility